JV-conseil/docs/bash.md

 - The Ultimate Guide to [Modularizing Bash Script Code](https://medium.com/mkdir-awesome/the-ultimate-guide-to-modularizing-bash-script-code-f4a4d53000c2) by Shinichi Okada
 - How to use a [key-value dictionary](https://www.xmodulo.com/key-value-dictionary-bash.html) in Bash
 - Bash [Parameter expansions](https://devhints.io/bash#parameter-expansions)
+- How To Use [Bash Parameter Substitution](https://www.cyberciti.biz/tips/bash-shell-parameter-substitution-2.html) Like A Pro

 ## Coding Guidelines, Style, Linter ✍️